Accessibility Widget for Website. No-code - Poper

 Pick the accessibility profiles you want to expose

-Toggle on the features that matter for your audience: font sizing, line spacing, contrast modes, dyslexic-friendly font, link highlighting, animation pause, and screen-reader hints.
+Toggle on the features that matter for your audience: font sizing, line spacing, contrast modes, dyslexic-friendly font, link highlighting, animation pause, and reading guide controls.

-Poper widget builder showing toggle list of accessibility features (Text size larger, High contrast, Dyslexia font, Pause animations, Screen reader hints, Keyboard nav) with WCAG 2.1 AA badge and blue Connect button
+Poper widget builder showing toggle list of accessibility features (Text size larger, High contrast, Dyslexia font, Pause animations, Reading guide, Reading guide) with accessibility controls badge and blue Connect button

 2. 02